30+ Basic Homestead Skills You Need to Learn

 - Capture & reuse rainwater (check local laws first).
 Use a Berkey to purify for drinking.

 You can compost almost any leftover food plus a few other things like grass clippings and newspapers.
-Keep a small compost pail in your kitchen to store scraps (avoid composting meat & dairy) until you can take it to your outdoor heap or bin.
+Keep a small compost pail in your kitchen to store scraps until you can take it to your outdoor heap or bin.

 Grinding your own grain has many benefits.
 You can grind grain using the KitchenAid Grain Mill Attachment or a stand-alone mill.
-Melissa K. Norris, author of Hand Made: The Modern Woman’s Guide to Made-from-Scratch Living, lays out the details of grinding grain here.
+Do some research and decide what kind of grain will work best for your family.
+Here is a quick guide to home-milled grain.

-Excess fat from meat can be rendered down for use in cooking as well as for make candles & soaps.
+Excess fat from meat can be rendered down for use in cooking as well as for making candles, soaps, and balms.
 I made candles from tallow that turned out great!

-Add a some needlework knowledge to your homestead skills repertoire.
+Add some needlework knowledge to your homestead skills repertoire.
 Learn basic sewing skills, how to follow crochet patterns, and/or how to knit.
-You can mend clothing and make items (like dishcloths, hats, and pot holders) that are needing around your home.
+You can mend clothing and make items (like dishcloths, hats, and pot holders) that are needed around your home.

-I currently live in a home without a gas stove… This HAS to change soon because cooking on electric is just not my thing.
+I currently live in a home without a gas stove… This HAS to change soon because cooking on a glass-top stove is just not my thing.
 If you have gas, then cherish it (but don’t rub it in).

 You don’t have to live on a farm to start learning new homestead skills!

 Cast Iron will last for.ev.er and that is no exaggeration.
-I have one skillet that was made before 1890 (I know this because of the gate mark on the bottom) and it cooks beautifully!
+I have one skillet that was made before 1890 (I know this because of the gatemark on the bottom) and it is easily my best pan!

 When you eat produce that is not in season, it has been shipped from (most likely) another country.
 Part of homesteading is supporting your local community and buying food from other countries isn’t the most community-based sustainable option.